What The Payroll Tax Deferral Really Means for Your Paycheck

 The IRS guidance states that arrangements can be made outside of this general guidance to collect the total taxes owed from the employee.

-This could become an issue if an employee leaves a company before April 30, 2021.
-Your last paycheck may be significantly reduced to repay the amount that will be due next year.
+This could become an issue if an employee left a company before April 30, 2021.
+Your last paycheck may have been significantly reduced to repay the amount that will be due next year.

-Any taxes due that are outstanding on May 1, 2021 begin accruing interest, penalties and additions to tax.
+Any taxes due that were outstanding on May 1, 2021 begin accruing interest, penalties and additions to tax.

 What This Means for Your Paycheck

 So what does this mean when it comes to your paycheck?

 You need to find out if your employer is participating in the payroll tax deferral.

 Your employer may have sent out an email or memo stating whether they’re participating or not.
 If they haven’t communicated with you, check your paycheck to see if the payroll tax withholding has decreased.